tyre/llamaindex-pinecone/README.md

 }
 ```

 To customize this, pass a class that implements `PineconeMetadataBuilder`.
-That means one methof of the signature `buildMetadata(node: BaseNode) => PineconeMetadata` as the `pineconeMetadataBuilder` option for `add`.
+That means one methof of the signature `buildMetadata(node: BaseNode) => PineconeMetadata` as the `pineconeMetadataBuilder` option for the `PineconeVectorStore` constructor.

 For example, if you want to include the full node's content serialized into the metadata, you might have: